terraform-ibm-modules/stack-retrieval-augmented-generation/README.md

 Two approaches to deploy the architecture:
 1. Through the UI - note that using the UI requires a large number of clicks each elements on the architecture stack.
-2. Automated - se the  script `./deploy-many.sh` is provided.
+2. Automated - the script `stackDeploy.py` is provided.
+Further details on the script can be found in the [Stack Deployment Script](#stack-deployment-script) section.

 ### Approach 1: Deployment through the UI